splatlab/mantis/README.md

         <num_threads>
                     number of threads

+        -k, --keep-RRR
+                    Keep the previous color class RRR representation.

+        -d, --delete-RRR
+                    Remove the previous color class RRR representation.
 ```
 This step is will further compress the color class representation.
 It is highly recommended that you run this step after `mantis build`
 since this makes your query required memory much smaller and doesn't hurt
 the query time.

+If you want to keep the RRR-compressed representation of color classes
+after having the mst representation you require to use `-k` option
+and if you want to delete this intermediate representation
+you should use `-d`.

 Query
 -------